Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-Kg29HlSMQjI.md

 # [November 17th, 2020 Livestream](../2020-11-17.md)
 ## Q&A: Are you going to fix the Trains so it doesn't break in multiplayer for other people?
 https://www.youtube.com/watch?v=Kg29HlSMQjI
+This question was possibly duplicated with a more recent answer: [January 19th, 2021 Livestream Q&A: Can more people ride the same Train soon?](./yt-YMWU_qSRI1E.md) https://www.youtube.com/watch?v=YMWU_qSRI1E

 ### Topics
 * [Features > Multiplayer](../topics/features/multiplayer.md)